A Hamiltonian approach for point vortices on non-orientable surfaces: Hamiltonian approach to point vortex flows on non-orientable manifolds

+where $\Gt(x,y)$ is the Green's function of the Laplacian on $\Mt$ and $\Rt$ the corresponding Robin function. {\red Note that if we change one of the preferred lifts, say $\xt_i$ to $\tau(\xt_i)$, then we change the sign of the corresponding $\Gamma_i$ and the whole sum in the Hamiltonian is invariant.}

 However, an adjustment needs to be made to (\ref{eq: Ham of the double cover - long}): for justification, we return to the body of fluid on $\Mt$.
 Due to the absence of external forces, the total energy of the fluid is given by the surface integral $\int_{\Mt}\frac12\rho|v|^2\mathrm{d}s$, where $\rho$ is the constant density of the fluid and $v$ its velocity.
 Transferring to the flow on $M$ means that we only consider half of the fluid; therefore, the total energy must be divided by 2.
-With this, we conclude that the total energy of the fluid on $M$ will be given by